alisoliman/realtime-api-workshop/00-websocket-basics/README.md

 # WebSocket Basics Workshop

-Welcome to the WebSocket basics workshop!
-In this module, you'll learn about WebSockets through hands-on examples.
+Learn the fundamentals of real-time communication with WebSockets through hands-on examples.

 ## What are WebSockets?